• Skip to primary navigation

 Like most cookie recipes, start with mixing up the butter and sugar and eggs in a stand mixer or with a handheld mixer.
 It’s really important that the butter is room temperature for this.

-After you add the dry ingredients to the butter, sugar, egg mix, you’ll fold in the dark chocolate using a wooden spoon.
+After you add the dry ingredients to the wet mix, you’ll fold in the dark chocolate using a wooden spoon.
 I say fold in because you don’t want to over mix your dough or the cookies will get dense.

 Dark chocolate chips in a measuring cup.

-Dark chocolate coffee cookie dough on a baking sheet
+Dark chocolate coffee cookie dough scooped on to a baking sheet ready for the oven.

 Cookie dough freezes beautifully if you do it the right way.
 Here is a short tutorial on How to Freezer Cookie Dough.
 It will save you so much time and money in the long run if you start doing this!